TacklePika/MemoryGameProject/README.md

 ## Credits
 ## Code
-Below are links to the video tutorials from which external codes were used:
+Below are links to tutorials from which external codes were used:
 - YouTuber DarkCode - Responsive Menu Navigation Using Only HTML & CSS https://www.youtube.com/watch?v=cQ6YQ8K5MRw
 - Stackoverflow User w3debugger - 2 Columns layout in CSS